About Google Analytics

 Instructions for Google Analytics 4

-This is the latest version of Google Analytics.
-Follow the instructions for Drupal from Google's help page to set up a property and obtain your Measurement ID.
+First, follow Google's instructions on setting up Analytics for a website to create a property and obtain your Measurement ID.
 You will need this measurement ID for the next step.

 For a brand new property, click the "Web" button under "Choose a Platform," then enter in the site's URL and name to set up your new Data Stream.